<?xml version="1.0" encoding="utf-8"?>

 Wireflow creation process

-• Identify the key screens in the interface.
-A good way to approach this is to think in terms of starting and ending points.
-For example, the starting point is the login page, and the ending point is the welcome modal.
+2. Next, identify the key screens by thinking in terms of starting and ending points.
+The starting point might be the login page, and the ending point is the welcome screen.

-• Connect the screens with arrows in the order users would move forward.
-You can also include decision points and show what happens in different cases — for example, if a user forgets their password.[3]
+3. Finally, connect the screens with arrows in the order users move forward.
+You can include decision points showing what happens in different cases, like when a user forgets their password or enters an invalid email.[2]